Salzian/bevy_fmod/README.md

 Below are the steps for a fairly minimal method to link the libraries.
 See the comments in [build.rs](https://github.com/Salzian/bevy_fmod/blob/main/build.rs) for more information.

-- Download the "FMOD Engine" package for Linux.
+- Download the "FMOD Studio" and "FMOD Engine" package for Linux.
 - Create a new folder `fmod` in the root of your project.
 - Extract the `api` folder into it.
 - Copy the contents of [build.rs](https://github.com/Salzian/bevy_fmod/blob/main/build.rs) into your own build script.